linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/09 Swaps.md

 From Chapter 8 of Derivatives Markets, Third Edition, Robert McDonald.
 Copyright © 2013 by Pearson Education, Inc. Published by Pearson Prentice Hall.
 All rights reserved.

-and in 2 years is $111/barrel.
+and in 2 years is \$111/barrel.
 Suppose that the 1and 2-year annual zero-coupon bond yields are  $6\%$  and  $6.5\%$ .

 IP can use forward contracts to guarantee the cost of buying oil for the next 2 years.
-Specifically, IP could enter into long forward contracts for 100,000 barrels in each of the next 2 years, committing to pay  $110/barrel in 1 year and$ 111/barrel in 2 years.
+Specifically, IP could enter into long forward contracts for 100,000 barrels in each of the next 2 years, committing to pay  \$110/barrel in 1 year and\$ 111/barrel in 2 years.
 The present value of this cost is

 $$
 \frac {\mathbb {S} 1 1 0}{1 .
 0 6} + \frac {\mathbb {S} 1 1 1}{1 .
 0 6 5 ^ {2}} = \mathbb {S} 2 0 1.
 6 3 8